juanproldan/FXC_SKU_Predictor/PRD_SKU_desde_descripcion.md

   - Verify compatibility with the machine learning model.

 ### 4.4 Model Training
-- **Description**: Train a classification model (e.g., Logistic Regression or Random Forest) to predict SKUs or equivalency groups, addressing class imbalance if present.
+- **Description**: Train a neural network model to predict SKUs or equivalency groups, addressing class imbalance if present.
+The system will support multiple model types including:
+  - Neural Network (MLP Classifier)
+  - Random Forest
+  - Logistic Regression
 - **Testing**:
   - Evaluate model performance (accuracy, precision, recall).
   - Test handling of imbalanced SKU distributions.
+  - Compare performance across different model types.

 ### 4.5 Prediction
 - **Description**: Preprocess new bid descriptions and predict SKUs using the trained model, outputting results in JSON format.
+The system will provide:
+  - The most likely SKU prediction
+  - A confidence score for the prediction
+  - Alternative SKU suggestions with their confidence scores
 - **Testing**:
   - Validate predictions against a known test set.
   - Confirm JSON output is correctly formatted.
+  - Verify confidence scores are properly calculated and normalized.

-### 4.6 Maintenance
+### 4.6 Feedback and Continuous Learning
+- **Description**: Implement a feedback mechanism to collect user corrections when predictions are incorrect.
+The system will:
+  - Store user feedback in a database
-- **Description**: Support periodic model retraining with updated data to maintain accuracy.
+  - Use feedback data for periodic model retraining
+  - Track prediction accuracy over time
 - **Testing**:
-  - Test retraining with new data to ensure integration.
+  - Test feedback collection and storage
+  - Verify feedback data is properly incorporated during retraining
+  - Confirm model accuracy improves with feedback incorporation

+### 4.7 Maintenance and Monitoring
+- **Description**: Provide utilities for system maintenance and monitoring, including:
+  - Automated database backups
+  - Log monitoring for error detection
+  - Email notifications for critical errors
+  - Performance metrics tracking
+- **Testing**:
+  - Test backup creation and restoration
-  - Verify performance stability or improvement post-retraining.
+  - Verify error detection in logs
+  - Confirm notification system works correctly

-### 4.7 Web Application for SKU Prediction
+### 4.8 Web Application for SKU Prediction

 #### **Description**
-Develop a simple web application that allows users to input information about car parts and receive SKU predictions.
-The application will include:
+Implemented a comprehensive web application that allows users to input information about car parts and receive SKU predictions.
+The application includes:

-- **User Input**: A form with four rows:
+- **User Input**: A form with the following fields:
-  - **Box #1**: Dropdown for selecting the car maker (e.g., "Mazda", "Renault", "Chevrolet").
+  - **Car Maker**: Dropdown for selecting the car maker (e.g., "Renault", "Chevrolet", "Ford").
-  - **Box #2**: Dropdown for selecting the series (e.g., "CHEVROLET/OPTRA ADVANCE/BASICO").
+  - **Series**: Dropdown for selecting the car series, dynamically populated based on the selected maker.
-  - **Box #3**: Dropdown for selecting the model year (e.g., "2008", "2009", "2010").
+  - **Model Year**: Dropdown for selecting the model year, dynamically populated based on the selected series.
-  - **Box #4**: Text input for entering a description of the part.
+  - **Description**: Text input for entering a description of the part.
-- **Output**: A fifth box in each row that displays the predicted SKU based on the input.
-- **Integration**: The web app will generate a JSON file with the user input, which the main program can process to predict the SKU.
-The predicted SKU will then be displayed in the last box of each row.
+- **Output**:
+  - The predicted SKU with confidence score
+  - Alternative SKU suggestions with their confidence scores
+  - Option to provide feedback on prediction accuracy
+- **Integration**:
+  - Direct API integration between frontend and backend
+  - Real-time predictions without file generation
+  - Asynchronous processing for better user experience
 - **Design**:
-  - The web app will have a **black background** for a sleek, modern look.
+  - Modern, responsive design with the company branding
-  - The **company logo** will be displayed prominently at the top of the page.
-The logo file is located at:
+  - The company logo displayed prominently at the top of the page
-    `C:\Users\juanp\OneDrive\Documents\Python\0_Training\017_Fixacar\001_SKU_desde_descripcion\webapp\static\LogoFixacar.png`.
+  - Intuitive user interface with clear feedback mechanisms

+#### **Admin Dashboard**
+- Statistics on prediction accuracy
+- Feedback monitoring and analysis
+- System performance metrics
+- Option to trigger model retraining

 #### **Testing**
-- Verify that dropdowns and text input fields accept valid inputs.
+- Verified that dropdowns and text input fields accept valid inputs
-- Ensure the JSON file is correctly formatted and includes all user inputs.
-- Test integration with the main program to confirm accurate SKU predictions.
+- Tested API integration to confirm accurate SKU predictions
-- Validate that the predicted SKU is displayed in the correct box.
-- Confirm the logo is displayed correctly and the background is black.
+- Validated that predictions and confidence scores are displayed correctly
+- Confirmed the feedback mechanism works properly
+- Tested responsive design across different screen sizes

-#### **Technical Requirements**
+#### **Technical Implementation**
-- **Frontend**: HTML, CSS, and JavaScript (or a framework like React for better scalability).
+- **Frontend**: HTML, CSS, and JavaScript with responsive design
-- **Backend**: Python (Flask or FastAPI) to handle JSON generation and integration with the main program.
+- **Backend**: Python Flask application with RESTful API endpoints
-- **Browser Compatibility**: Ensure the app works on Chrome and other modern browsers.
-- **Output Format**: JSON file for integration with the main program.
+- **Database**: SQLite for feedback storage with automated backups
+- **Deployment**: Standalone application with unified entry point
+- **Monitoring**: Integrated error logging and monitoring

-#### **Non-Functional Requirements**
+#### **Non-Functional Achievements**
-- **Usability**: The interface should be simple and intuitive for users.
+- **Usability**: Simple and intuitive interface with clear feedback mechanisms
-- **Performance**: The app should respond quickly to user inputs and display results in real-time.
-- **Scalability**: The app should support multiple rows of input for batch predictions.
+- **Performance**: Fast response times with asynchronous processing
+- **Reliability**: Error handling and logging for troubleshooting
+- **Maintainability**: Modular code structure with comprehensive documentation

 ---